 Later in the afternoon we enjoyed watching the nesting black eagles as they soared above the Batoka Gorge.

 I learnt that it’s very difficult to take a good photo of an eagle in flight with a long lens.
 I have to practise some more.
-So I have to confess that this was taken by our host, Mark Butcher of Imvelo Safaris.
+So I have to confess that this photography is by our host, Mark Butcher of Imvelo Safaris.

 The following morning I was up early to capture the sunrise over the gorge.
 This is literally the view from my terrace.

-This was followed by a wonderful bird walk along the edge of the Batoka Gorge enjoying the stupendous views…
+Then we enjoyed a wonderful bird walk along the edge of the Batoka Gorge with its stupendous views…

 Next we left Victoria Falls, somewhat sadly, and headed south by road to Hwange National Park, only two hours drive away (to the main gates).